allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 ### No Allure results are generated

-Check that:
+First, check `resultsDirectory` in the selected configuration and the `--allure-results-directory` option.
+If neither is set, Allure writes to `<MTP results directory>/allure-results`.
+With the default Microsoft Testing Platform location, a typical path is something like `./bin/Debug/net10.0/TestResults/allure-results`.
+This differs from `Allure.Xunit`, which used `<build-output>/allure-results`.

+If the path is correct but the directory is still empty, check that:

 - the project references both `xunit.v3.mtp-v2` and `Allure.Xunit.v3`;
 - `UseMicrosoftTestingPlatformRunner` is set to `true`;
+- the Allure runner reporter is active: automatic reporter activation is enabled and no other reporter is explicitly selected;
 - `Allure_XunitEnableSelfRegistration` is not set to `false` unless you provide a custom registration;
-- the `--allure off` command-line option is not used.
+- the `--allure off` command-line option is not used;
 - the configuration file does not set `isEnabled` to `false`.

 ### Warning ALLURE001 is shown